GuillaumeRoss/oops.computer/content/posts/safer-github-setup.md

 This article covers the main controls to implement on GitHub - but you'll find that most of these have equivalents on platforms such as [GitLab](https://about.gitlab.com/) or [BitBucket](https://bitbucket.org/product).

-This guide is meant for companies new to using GitHub, but the recommendations can be used for any organization using it.
+This guide is meant for companies new to using GitHub, but the recommendations can be used by any organization using it.

 ### Legend